dyne/docs/src/dynebolic/docs/getting_started.md

 Although nowadays most of what we call "publishing" happens online, we shouldn't underestimate the importance of print media for local grassroots organizations and activism.
 That flyer you posted on a local community cork board or left at your neighborhood coffee house might reach people your social media updates won't!

-While flyers, brochures and leaflets can be produced with [Inkscape](#inkscape), *dyne:bolic* also provides [Scribus](#scribus), a full-fledged Desktop Publishing (DTP) environment.
+While flyers, brochures and leaflets can be produced with [Inkscape](#inkscape), *dynebolic* also provides [Scribus](#scribus), a full-fledged Desktop Publishing (DTP) environment.

 ### Writing Implements

 Whatever you intend to publish, chances are that you'll need to write some copy.
 No matter what you intend to do with it, there's no avoiding some banging on a keyboard for a while.

-For text- and document writing and editing, *dyne:bolic* includes *LibreOffice*, so you have the full feature set of an office suite.
+For text- and document writing and editing, *dynebolic* includes *LibreOffice*, so you have the full feature set of an office suite.

-If you prefer leaner writing tools, *dyne:bolic* also includes the *Kate* advanced text editor.
+If you prefer leaner writing tools, *dynebolic* also includes the *Kate* advanced text editor.
 And, if you're feeling particularly *1337*, at the command line you will find a recent version of the venerable *Vim* editor.

 ### Scribus